-In 1973/74 average Fertilizer application on cassava is low. fertilizer application per cultivated hectare of cassava was only 6.9 On that area where fertilizer was actually applied (16% of kg/ha. cultivated area), rates were 43 kg/ha.
-Recommended application rates are about 15 times this level.
-By 1980/81 average application rates remained at the same level (Table).
-As would be expected, fertilizer application is much higher in the old production zones around Chonburi and Rayong, in many areas of the Northeast fertilizer use on cassava while non-existent.
-The very low fertilizer use in cassava raises two critical issues.
-First, has continuous cassava cultivation with only minimal levels of fertilizer use resulted in a declining yield trend?
-Second, what would be the yield gains were fertilizer application to increase?
-To answer partially these issues, the analysis turns to an evaluation of cassava yields.
+Fertilizer application on cassava is low In 1973/74 average fertilizer application per cultivated hectare of cassava was only 69 kg/ha (Koomsup 1980) On that area where fertilizer was actually applied (16% of cultivated area) rates were 43 kg/ha Recommended application rates are about 15 times this level By 1980/81 average application rates remained at the same level (Table 7 5) As would be expected fertilizer application is much higher in the old production zones around Chonburi and Rayong while in many areas of the Northeast fertilizer use on cassava is non-existent The very low fertilizer use in cassava raises two critical First has continuous cassava cultivation with only minimal levels issues of fertilizer use resulted in a declining yield trend?
+Second what would be the yield gains were fertilizer application to increase?
+To answer partially these issues the analysis turns to an evaluation of cassava yields